-It's healthy to recognize when a mental health issue is beyond your own self-care.
+It's healthy to recognize when a mental health issue is beyond your own capacity to deal with.
 Therapists like those at BetterHelp can help you recognize, process, and cope with your anxiety.
-Your therapist, doctor or a psychotherapist can also help you decide whether medication might be helpful in managing an anxiety disorder.
+In addition, your doctor or psychiatrist can help you decide whether medication might be helpful in managing an anxiety disorder.

-BetterHelp was created with the goal of providing access to mental health care to more people conveniently and affordable.
-Sometimes getting a new lease on life can require a lot of difficult introspection, but you can get a jump start when you talk with someone that can point you in the direction of where to begin.
-We all need to find ways to reduce stress, maintain a healthy work/life balance while cultivating our mental and physical well-being, along with nurturing important relationships in our lives.
+Getting a new lease on life requires hard work, but you can get a jump start when you talk with someone who can help you figure out where to begin.
+We all need help sometimes finding ways to reduce stress, maintain a healthy work/life balance, cultivating both mental and physical well-being, and nurturing important relationships in our lives.

 Practical steps for your relationship

-While you're working on your anxiety, there are some concrete steps that you can take to take the pressure of your anxiety off of your significant other.
+While you're working on your anxiety, here are some concrete steps you can take to relieve your significant other from the pressure of your anxiety.

-- Spend some time with other people.
+- Spend time with other people.
 Your partner isn't your only relationship!
-Spend some quality time with friends, family, or even social acquaintances.
+Spend quality time with friends, family, or acquaintances.
 This will help reassure your partner that they aren't solely responsible for your needs.
 It will also remind you that your partner isn't the only person who cares about you.

 - Pick up a hobby (or revive an old one).
-Making things, doing community theatre, joining a book group or a club - these things can help fill your time, and also meet needs for significance and affirmation.
-Creating useful or beautiful things can be intrinsically satisfying while working together with a group of people to do something can give us a sense of competence and usefulness.
-And when it comes down to it, having fun is good for our moods!
+Making things, doing community theatre, joining a book group or a club—these activities can fill your spare time and meet core needs for meaning and validation.
+Creating useful or beautiful things can be intrinsically satisfying, while working together with a group of people gives us a sense of competence and usefulness.
+And having fun is good for our mood!

 - Set communication limits.
-If you find yourself constantly texting your spouse or partner, limit yourself to reaching out every few hours.
-Take ownership of your own anxieties, and remind yourself that it doesn't make them any safer when you insist that they check in every few minutes - and it might make them much more annoyed.
-If you know that there are some phrases or questions that your partner dislikes, try to catch yourself before you say them.
+If you find yourself constantly texting your partner, limit yourself to reaching out every few hours.
+Take ownership of your own anxieties, and remind yourself that it doesn't make your loved one any safer when you insist they check in every few minutes—it might just make them more annoyed.

 What if it's not you?

-Many of us do find ourselves feeling needy at some points in our life.
-While it's always great to begin by taking responsibility for our feelings, and working on coping mechanisms for our anxiety, the fact remains that sometimes it's not us.
+Many of us find ourselves feeling needy at some point in our lives.
+While it's important to take responsibility for our feelings and work on coping skills for our anxiety, the fact remains that sometimes it's not us.
 We all have legitimate needs, and it's not "needy" to ask for those to be met.
-Neediness can be the result of being in a truly dissatisfying relationship, or even an abusive one.
-Accusations of neediness can be a way for a significant other to keep us at a distance for reasons of their own.
+“Neediness” can be the result of being in a dissatisfying relationship or even an abusive one.
+And accusations of neediness can be a way for a significant other to keep us at a distance for reasons of their own.

-If you don't recognize yourself in these descriptions of anxiety and neediness, or if you've made a good faith effort to follow some of the steps described and things aren't getting better, it's time to get an outside perspective.
-Talk to a trusted friend, or group of friends, about accusations regarding your behavior.
+If you don't recognize yourself in your partner’s descriptions of anxiety and neediness, or if you've made a good-faith effort to take some of the advice in this article but things aren't getting better, it's time to get an outside perspective.
+Talk to a trusted friend or family member about how you are being perceived.

 You can also talk to a therapist like those at BetterHelp to get a neutral perspective.
-Whether you are truly being "needy", or need help deciding if your relationship is healthy, a confidential conversation with a licensed therapist can help you move forward in a stronger direction.
+Whether you are truly being "needy" or you need help deciding if your relationship is healthy, a confidential conversation with a licensed therapist can help you move forward in a clearer direction.